-McDowell Technical Community College affirms itself as an Equal Opportunity/Affirmative

-Action Institution in complicance with all policies on non-discrimination.
+McDowell Technical Community College is an Equal Opportunity/Affirmative Action Institution in complicance with all policies on non-discrimination.
 The College has an Affirmative Action Plan.
 The Affirmative Action Officer for McDowell Technical Community College is the VP for Finance and Administration.
-He may be contacted at (828) 652-0627.
+The contact number is (828) 652-0627.